nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User request to list tasks
 2. TaskManager shows list of existing tasks
 3. User requests to edit a task with a specified index in the list.
 With optional new title, either a start time or an end time or both, and optional description, optional location and optional tags
-12. TaskManager updates variables of the task <br>
+4. TaskManager updates variables of the task and prints it out for user to see <br>
 Use case ends.

 **Extensions**

 2a.
 The list is empty
 > 2a1.
-TaskManager shows 'List is empty' message <br>
+TaskManager shows empty list <br>
-> Use case ends
+Use case ends

 3a.
 The given index is invalid
 > 3a1.
 TaskManager shows an error message <br>
-> Use case resumes at step 3
+Use case resumes at step 2

 3b.
 The given parameters are invalid
 > 3a1.
 TaskManager shows an error message telling user the legal format<br>
-> Use case resumes at step 3
+Use case resumes at step 2

 3b.
 The given tag flag is present and empty
 > 3a1.
 TaskManager deletes all tags of that task<br>
-> Use case resumes at step 3
+Use case resumes at step 4

 #### Use case: Clear Done Tasks